billieeyelashh/frogtalk/README.md

 Simple chat app with functioning chat and Google authentication powered by Google Firebase
 ### Update
-Seems only to work with Node js versions lower then 10.0.0
+Build fails with  Node Version higher then 10
 ## How to deploy

     git clone https://github.com/AdrianBeckDev/frogtalk.git